 Exhibitor Rules and Regulations

-In all cases, efforts will be made to assign space of interest in this Contract in compliance with applicants’ choices; however, no guarantee is made by TASA/TASB that Exhibitor’s specifications will be met.
-Efforts will be made not to place competitors adjacent to each other.
-Contracts submitted during on-site booth sales will be processed based on the TASA/TASB Priority Point System.
-All other Contracts will be processed in the order in which they are received.
+Efforts will be made to assign exhibit/booth space in accordance with Exhibitor’s specified preference; however, no guaranty is made by TASA/TASB that Exhibitor’s preference will be met.
+Efforts will be made to avoid placing competitors adjacent to each other.
+On-site booth sales will be processed based on the TASA/TASB Priority Point System.
+All other booth sales will be processed in the order in which they are received.

-TASA/TASB will provide display space to Exhibitor as indicated on the official floor plan, insofar as possible, but reserves the right to make any changes in the interest of any Exhibitor or TASA/TASB.
+TASA/TASB will provide display space to Exhibitor as indicated on the official floor plan, to the extent possible, but reserves the right to make any changes in the interest of any Exhibitor or TASA/TASB.
 TASA/TASB reserves the right to decline or prohibit any exhibit product or service that, in its judgment, does not fit the character of the Convention.
 This reservation is all-inclusive as to persons, things, printed matter, products, and conduct.

 No Exhibitor may assign, sublet, or apportion exhibit space in whole or in part, nor exhibit any products or services other than those provided or sold in the normal course of Exhibitor's business.